Okaneeee/SWCodes/README.md

 ```

 ### Updating
+You'll need first to stop the bot by pressing `CTRL + C` in the terminal where the bot is running. <br>

 If you cloned the repo when you did the installation, you can update the repo by running the following command:

 ```bash